Skip to content

 • Related services: supports such as speech, OT, PT, counseling, or transportation needed to benefit from special education.

-• PWN: prior written notice, the school's written explanation after it proposes or refuses a change.
+• PWN: prior written notice, the school's written explanation given a reasonable time before it proposes or refuses a change (34 CFR 300.503(a)).

 • Accommodation: changes how your child accesses work.
 Modification: changes what your child is expected to learn.